Piccirello/figure-out/README.md

-# findout-scripts
+# figure out
-Scripts I write impropmtu when needing to figure out if/how something works
+These are scripts I've written when trying to figure out if and/or how something works.